 Making glass, bronze and polythene sculptures

 For information about my new sculptures, you can either subscribe to my newsletter on my home page or see my ‘News’ blog.
 In starting to make a new sculpture, I make connections between the subject or concept of the piece and organic and geometric shapes.
 I rarely use pencil and paper as I find clay is better for developing three-dimensional ideas.
 The clay sculpture will go through many changes and, after weeks of revisiting my sculpture, I will eventually have a piece that I feel is finished.
 For more information about my creative process see ‘Conception’.
 The clay sculpture is then used to make a rubber mould which is then used to make a wax copy.
 I first determine where I can pour the wax so that it fills all parts of the mould without creating air pockets, and cover the clay in rubber resin.
-This is reinforced with a plaster outer mould.
+This is reinforced with either a plaster outer mould or with a fibreglass outer.

 After removing clay from the mould, I pour molten wax in and out of the mould several times, allowing the wax to cool between pours.
 The wax needs to be 3-4mm thick for bronze sculptures.
 If it were much thicker, the bronze would fracture as it cooled down.
 For hollow cast glass, I aim to eventually have 15-20mm thickness of wax.

 By holding the wax up to the light I can determine areas of the wax that are too thin.
 These areas are built up to the desired thickness after heating the wax and pushing it into the sculpture.
 It takes a while, removing air bubbles and other artefacts, to make the surface of the wax smooth.
 With hollow glass sculptures, I pour the wax into the sculpture an extra time using a different opening to ensure the interior is smooth and of the desired thickness.
+See making a bronze sculpture for more information.

 Working with glass